-CSIOS is certified under ISO 9001:2015 (Quality Management System), ISO/IEC 20000-1: 2011 (Information Technology Service Management System), ISO 22301: 2012 (Business Continuity Management System), and ISO/IEC 27001: 2013 (Information Security Management System) standards under the scope: The “Provision of Cyberspace Operations (Defensive, Offensive, and Information Network Operations) and Cybersecurity services to U.S. Federal customers worldwide.’
+CSIOS distinguishes itself as the only U.S. firm providing cyberspace operations and cybersecurity services certified under quadruple International Organization for Standardization (ISO) standards: ISO 9001:2015 (Quality Management System), ISO/IEC 20000-1: 2011 (Information Technology Service Management System), ISO 22301: 2012 (Business Continuity Management System), and ISO/IEC 27001: 2013 (Information Security Management System).
+The scope of CSIOS certifications is ‘The ‘Provision of Cyberspace Operations (Defensive, Offensive, and Information Network Operations) and Cybersecurity services to U.S. Federal customers worldwide.’
 No other cyber firm has attained this exceptional service level

 CSIOS’s service delivery levels for cyberspace operations and cybersecurity services are factually reputed, first-class, and have been recognized nationwide-in 2018, CSIOS was recognized at the state-level with Maryland’s 2018 Cybersecurity Defender of the Year Award and at the national-level by The Silicon Review Magazine as one of 50 Most Valuable Brands of 2018.
 Also in 2018, CSIOS Cyberspace Operations Team was recognized at the national-level with the American Business Awards 2018 Information Technology Team of the Year Gold Stevie Award.